mhanauer/VAM/README.md

 # Visually analyze each level (here just childID) to see if you need random slopes and random intercepts.
 Remember that random intercepts means starting at different points and different slopes meaning moving in different directions.
 plot(intervals(level12))
 summary(level12)
 # Now we are fitting an unconditoinal model meaning that both the intercept and slope are free to vary or that we are estimating each of them separatetly for each person.
-Can use model = "ML" for full MLE with missing data
+Can use model = "ML" for full MLE with missing data.
+Because we are including the childid so the data do not assume that students scores are the same and uncorrelated within students

 unconVamData = lme(dep ~ time, random =~ time | schoolID/childID, data = vamDataInd, method = "ML")
 summary(unconVamData)